 On November 2, 2015, we completed a merger of QWMS, Inc., a Delaware corporation which was a newly-formed and wholly-owned Quanex subsidiary, and WII Holding, Inc. (WII), a Delaware corporation.
 Upon satisfaction or waiver of conditions set forth in the merger agreement, QWMS, Inc. merged with and into WII, and WII became our wholly-owned subsidiary, and, as a result, we acquired all the subsidiaries of WII (referred to collectively as Woodcraft).
 Woodcraft is a manufacturer of cabinet doors and other components to OEMs in the kitchen and bathroom cabinet industry.
-Woodcraft operated 12 plants within the United States and one in Mexico.
+At the time of purchase, Woodcraft operated 12 plants within the United States and one in Mexico.
 On October 31, 2016, we announced the closure of the Woodcraft plant in Mexico and subsequently closed a plant in Lansing, Kansas in September 2017.
 We paid \$245.9 million in cash, net of cash acquired and including certain holdbacks with regard to potential indemnity claims, and received less than \$0.1 million from the seller as a working capital true-up, resulting in goodwill totaling \$113.7 million.
-For the period from the date of acquisition, November 2, 2015 through October 31, 2016, our consolidated operating results include revenues of \$223.4 million and net income of \$4.1 million associated with Woodcraft.
-Included in these results is a restructuring charge of \$0.1 million, as more fully described in Note 1, "Nature of Operations, Basis of Presentation and Significant Accounting Policies - Restructuring."
 We believe this acquisition expanded our business into a new segment of the building products industry, which is experiencing growth and which is less susceptible to the impact of seasonality due to inclement weather.